 Talk to your attorney or call your local SSD office and ask them to flag your claim as “critical.”
 Be sure to bring the VA letter confirming your 100% P&T disability compensation rating.
 Once they add the “critical” flag to your claim, the SSA confirms dire need with a data match in the VA’s system.
 As long as the VA confirms your status, they’ll process your claim much faster.

 Bonus Tip: You probably already know that local SSA offices are understaffed and mistakes can happen.
 Always include a copy of the Social Security policy when updating your file or SSD claim just to be safe!
 Your claims examiner or case worker might not know which policy applies to dire need cases like yours.

 You May Qualify for Legal Assistance

 If you’re wondering whether there’s another way to get your claim review sped up, you’re not alone.
 You can talk to a disability attorney for free and get answers that only apply to you.
 This free, private consultation is the best way to ensure you get the most benefits you’re owed faster.
 The lawyers in our network only work on contingency and keep your information confidential.
 That means if they can’t get you benefits, you pay $0 for legal assistance.
-People who have lawyers file their disability claims are 2x more likely to get benefits approved within 6 months.
+People who have lawyers file their disability claims are almost 3x more likely to get benefits.
 Those who apply without legal assistance typically wait 2+ years for their first disability payment.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!